 - You might be able to continue to receive benefits or make a claim for benefits if you go to a European Economic Area country, or a country that has a social security agreement with the UK.
 You can find a list of countries with which the UK has a social security agreement on the GOV.UK website.
 It is important to check the social security agreement with the country you are moving to before you leave;

-- Check with the authorities in the other country if you can claim their benefits.
+- You should check with the authorities in the other country you wish to claim benefits in that country.

 What do I need to do in my destination country?